reconquest/orgalorg/README.md

 specified sync tool as simple shell command.
 User can even provide stdin to that program by using `--stdin` or `-i` flag.

+Tool can accept number of arguments, which can be specified  by using `-g` or `--arg` flags.

 # Synchronization Protocol